 In many divorce cases with children involved, issues where parents were once unified are now in complete disagreement.
 This can also be true for the issue of homeschooling.
 In families where both parents were on-board with homeschooling their children prior to the divorce, it is not uncommon for one parent to change their mind and want their child in public school after the divorce.
 This change of heart can be based on many factors including a parent’s fear of the children spending so much classroom-time with the other parent or simply disagreeing to inflict pain on the other parent.
-Hiring an attorney that understands the issues involved when it comes to homeschooling can make all the difference in the children’s future education.
+Hiring a divorce lawyer that understands the issues involved when it comes to homeschooling can make all the difference in the children’s future education.

 If one parent opposes homeschooling in the divorce, then the parent in favor of homeschooling is going to need to demonstrate that homeschooling is in the best interests of the child.
 The most common objections to homeschooling are the lack of socialization of the child and the lack of academic rigor.
 Both of these objections can be overcome.
 In regard to academic rigor, meticulous records of the curriculum and progress of the child are required.
 It will be necessary to demonstrate that not only does the homeschooling curriculum meet all State requirements, but that it surpasses the curriculum of public school.
 In regard to the socialization argument, it will be necessary to show that the child is involved in activities with other children outside of the home.

 It is completely possible to continue homeschooling after a divorce, however, hiring divorce attorneys that understand what it takes to get the court on your side is absolutely essential.
 If you are located in Palm Beach County or Broward County, call us today at (561) 210-8510 to further discuss your situation.